Alwaleed-Projects/Graduation-Project-Fuzzy-Controller/README.md

 > **Insight:** PSO showed the best cost-performance balance in this project.

+Achieved $66.75 cost reduction and 15% improvement in renewable energy utilization compared to traditional controllers.

 ---

 ## ⚙️ Additional Component – Motor Control Simulation